Zamiell/stardew-valley/Min-Max_Guide.md

 * Prioritize capturing treasure chests over perfect fish.
 (The rewards can be extremely good.)
 * Make sure that you have at least 5 inventory slots open at all times by moving fish from your inventory into the chest.
 (This is because you can catch 1 new fish + get up to 4 items from a Treasure Chest.)
 * When casting at 7 energy or below, you will correctly drop into the appropriate amount of negative energy, even though the energy meter will appear to be at 0.
 For example, when casting at 2 energy, you will go to -6 energy.
 And then, after eating a Green Algae to restore 13 energy, you will go back to positive 7 energy.
 Thus, it is mostly irrelevant whether or not you accidentally slip past 0 energy while fishing (at least as long as you get a level up before the next day to remove the exhaustion).
+* At the end of the fishing session (e.g. usually at 2 AM), fill up your inventory with all of the most expensive fish/items from the chest.
+(You can also leave the fishing pole in the chest to make even more room if you are on Spring 4 or later.)

 ### General Mines Strategy